iAbhishek91/learn-linux-api-using-c/README.md

 ## Trace a system call

 Know how to trace a system call made from a program.
+Refer 'src/02-strace'.

+## Passing command line arguments

-Refer 'src/02-strace'
+Refer 'src/03-cmd-line-args'